$f(\bar{R}, L(X))$-gravity in the context of dark energy with power law expansion and energy conditions: Introduction

 \section{Introduction}

-Einstein's gravitational theory, General relativity (GR), was reshaped by Weyl in 1919~\cite{weyl} and Eddington in 1923~\cite{eddin} through incorporating higher-order invariants in its action.
-We are bound to quantize GR by the non-renormalizability of the theory in a conventional way.
-Utiyama and De Witt~\cite{uti} in 1962 showed that, renormalization at one loop is possible if, the Einstein-Hilbert action is supplemented by higher-order curvature terms and made renormalizable.
-In addition, when quantum corrections or string theory entered in the scenario, the effective low energy gravitational action admits higher-order curvature invariants~\cite{birrel}.
-Being inspired by this argument, scientists have been tried to modify the Einstein-Hilbert action in applied higher order theories of gravity.
+Weyl in 1919~\cite{weyl} and Eddington in 1923~\cite{eddin} included higher order constant terms concerned with the curvature in the action of General Relativity firstly given by Albert Einstein.
+We can quantize GR by the non-renormalizability of the theory in a conventional way.
+Utiyama and De Witt~\cite{uti} in 1962 showed that we can renormalize GR in one loop if, the Einstein-Hilbert (EH) action is constructed with higher-order curvature terms.
+In addition, when quantum corrections or string theory entered in the scenario, the action of effective gravitational field with low energy enrols higher-order curvature terms~\cite{birrel}.
+Being inspired by this argument, scientists have been tried to modify the EH action in applied higher order theories of gravity.

-Therefore, it was evident that higher-order curvature invariants, concerning Ricci scalar, should be taken into consideration.
-We should keep it in mind that, the corrected theories of GR are considered to be important only at scales which are close to the Planck scale, i.e., in the early universe or near the black hole singularities, such as curvature-driven inflation scenario~\cite{staro}.
-Sotiriou and Felice \cite{sotiriou,felice} made a significant contribution by introducing the well-known ``$f(R)$ theory of gravity''.
-This $f(R)$ gravity was reconstructed by Dunsby et al.~\cite{dunsby} from the background Friedman-Lemaitre-Robertson-Walker (FLRW) expansion history.
-To be particular, they have found that the only real-valued Lagrangian for which $f(R)$ can generate an exact $\L CDM$ expansion history for a universe which is filled with dust-like matter and is equivalent to the Einstein-Hilbert Lagrangian with positive cosmological constant.
-A general formalism was proposed by Mukherjee and Banerjee~\cite{mukherjee} to observe the late time dynamics of the universe for any analytic $f(R)$ gravity model, along with a cold dark matter.
-The fruits of energy conditions in $f(R)$ gravity in various scenarios of cosmology has also been investigated in~\cite{atazadeh,santos,capoz,wang1,berg}.
-The energy conditions using the Raychaudhuri equations in expanding universe was also studied in ~\cite{alba1,alba2,krori}.
+Therefore, higher-orders of Ricci scalar, should be incorporate in the action.
+We should keep in mind that, the modified theories of gravity are important at scales only, which are in the range of the Planck scale, i.e., in the newborn universe or at the black hole (BH) singularities, e.g., inflation due to curvature case~\cite{staro}.
+Sotiriou and Felice \cite{sotiriou,felice} made a review of the well-known ``$f(R)$ theory of gravity''.
+This $f(R)$ gravity was reconstructed by Dunsby et al.~\cite{dunsby} taking the background as Friedman-Lemaitre-Robertson-Walker (FLRW) type.
+Particularly, the authors predicted the only Lagrangian with a real value for which $f(R)$ can generate a true $\L CDM$ expansion for dust-like matter-filled universe and is equivalent to the EH Lagrangian with a cosmological constant which is positive.
+A general formalism was proposed by Mukherjee and Banerjee~\cite{mukherjee} by which we can observe the later time dynamics of the universe for a given analytic model of $f(R)$ gravity, considering the cold dark matter.
+The outcomes of energy conditions of the $f(R)$ gravity for various cosmological cases have also been investigated in~\cite{atazadeh,santos,capoz,wang1,berg}.
+The energy conditions using the Raychaudhuri equations in expanding universe were also studied in ~\cite{alba1,alba2,krori}.